Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/_index.md

 ---
 title: Architecture
-description: Description of the Altinn Studio architecture.
+description: Altinn Studio, Altinn Apps and Altinn Platform has a modern architecture.
 tags: [architecture]
 weight: 100
 alwaysopen: false
 aliases:
  - /architecture/
 ---
-Altinn Studio, Altinn Apps and Altinn Platform has a modern architecture.
+This documentation describes everything from the requirements affecting the architecture to the defined architecture.

 ## Cloud Native
 The solutions are designed and built using the ["Cloud Native"](https://github.com/cncf/toc/blob/master/DEFINITION.md) principles, meaning